22.214.171.124. Impact Assessment Primer 2

 The more rigorous the research methodologies and the more qualified the research team, the more reliable and credible are the impact assessment findings.
 This advantage derives from choosing highly trained (often more expensive) experts to design and carry out the impact assessment, setting up a longitudinal survey, choosing a representative sample with appropriate treatment and control groups large enough to account for expected panel attrition and to allow analysis of relevant subgroups, and supporting the quantitative work with qualitative research.
 The costs of this set of choices are more than justified if the audience includes those who must decide whether the type of program under investigation is worth pursuing on a broader scale or in other locations.
 In this case, it is crucial to know as much as possible and with as much certainty as possible about program impacts.

-To ensure credibility of impact assessment findings, it is therefore necessary to establish a set of minimally acceptable methodological standards.
+To ensure the credibility of impact assessment findings, it is, therefore, necessary to establish a set of minimally acceptable methodological standards.
 To be credible, an impact assessment will satisfy the following minimally acceptable methodological standards:

 - It will include observations on a group of participants (treatment group) and a matched group of non-participants (control group).